 Debt Security Underwriters

-Such underwriters buy debt securities, including municipal bonds, government bonds, corporate bonds, preference shares from the issuer.
+Such underwriters buy debt securities, including municipal bonds, government bonds, corporate bonds, and preference shares from the issuer.
 They then sell those debt securities to make a profit, or “underwriting spread.”
-Such underwriters may sell these financial instruments in the open market or to the agents, who then resell it to the end buyers.
+Such underwriters may sell these financial instruments in the open market or to the agents, who then resell them to the end buyers.

 Securities or Equities Underwriters

-Along with the guarantee thing, these underwriters also closely work with the company to ensure that they meet all the regulatory requirements, determine the price of the share, promote the securities, sell the securities and more.
+Along with the guarantee thing, these underwriters also closely work with the company to ensure that they meet all the regulatory requirements, determine the price of the share, promote the securities, sell the securities, and more.

 Usually, there are two types of securities underwriters – Institutional underwriters, which are specialized financial institutions, and Non-Institutional underwriters, which are mainly brokers.

 We can further classify securities and equities underwriters on the basis of the risk they assume.
 Usually, there is more than one underwriter handling the IPO (initial public offerings), and they are: